devplayer0/fyp/report.md

 _Outputs:_

-A dict with all of the pipeline steps' outputs (keys are step ID's).
+A `dict` with all of the pipeline steps' outputs (keys are step IDs).

 #### `mapped`

-Map a step over a list and collect the outputs.
-Can be used to iterate over a list of with a step (or multiple steps if a `pipeline` is used as the base step).
+Map a step over an object and collect the outputs.
+Can be used to iterate over a list of items with a step, or multiple steps if a `pipeline` is used as the base step.

 _Inputs:_

-- `parallel`: Number of steps to run in parallel (in separate threads), defaults to 1 (i.e. no parallelism).
+- `parallel`: Number of steps to run in parallel with separate threads, defaults to 1 (i.e. no parallelism).
 - `items`: The object to map the `step` over (e.g. a list), required.
 - `step`: A step definition to map the `items` over, required.
 For the step, `i`